amineHorseman/my-talks/README.md

 # my-talks

-Some of my talks slides' during conferences and IT events
+Some slides of my talks presented in conferences and IT events

 ## Robotics
 - [**Robots Brains vs. Computer Brains (march 2018)**](computer-brains-vs-robots-brains-[uconf3-2018-03].html)